MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/report-design/formatting-numbers-and-dates-report-builder-and-service.md

 ---
-title: "Formatting numbers and dates in Power BI paginated reports | Microsoft Docs"
+title: "Format numbers and dates in Power BI paginated reports | Microsoft Docs"

 description: Learn how to format numbers and dates in Power BI Report Builder data regions in a paginated report by selecting a format from the Number page of the data region's Properties dialog box.
 author: maggiesMSFT